 Foods that contain plant sterols or stanols can reduce total blood cholesterol level and LDL cholesterol by about 10%.
 There does not seem to be much evidence, however, that this has an effect on preventing cardiovascular disease.
-The National Institute for Health and Clinical Excellence (NICE) therefore does not recommend that these products should be used routinely until more information is available.
+The National Institute for Health and Care Excellence (NICE) therefore does not recommend that these products should be used routinely until more information is available.

 What treatments are available?

 If you are at high risk of developing a cardiovascular disease then medication is usually advised along with advice to tackle any lifestyle issues.